 Principle Warwickshire's Approach Compliance Training/Facility time/Expenses That in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision-making process.
 This falls within the County Council's normal approach to member expenses.
-The Chair of the Local Pension Board receives an allowance and expenses but the remainder of the Board will not receive expenses.
+The Chair of the Local Pension Board receives an allowance and expenses but the remainder of the Board can be re-imbersed.
 Comply That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum.
 The policy applies equally to all elected members of the PFISC.
 Comply Meetings (Frequency/Quorum) That an administering authority's main committee or committees meet at least quarterly.
 Warwickshire is fully compliant with this principle by holding quarterly and special appointment meetings.
-That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
+Comply That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
 The Local Pension Board meets at least twice yearly.
-Comply nat administering authorities who do not include lay members in leir formal governance arrangements, provide a forum outside of lay a stakeholders can be expresented.
+Comply That administering authorities who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
 The Pension Fund holds an annual meeting in November each year to which all key stakeholders are invited.
 Comply Access That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee Certain papers involving confidential information are held to be exempt from the usual distribution process.
 Explain